Reputation Management After an Arrest | The Discoverability Company

 Google itself has expanded its content removal policies.
 You can request removal of certain personal information from Google search results through their removal tool, particularly for content that creates risks of identity theft, financial fraud, or doxxing.

 Some content cannot be removed.
 Legitimate news coverage of your arrest is protected speech.
 Government databases may not honor removal requests unless the record has been officially sealed or expunged.
-In these cases, the strategy shifts to suppression: building enough positive, authoritative content that the negative results get pushed to page two and beyond.
+In these cases, the strategy shifts to suppression.
+This means building enough positive, authoritative content that the negative results get pushed to page two and beyond.

 Suppression works because most people never look past the first page of Google results.
 Research consistently shows that the vast majority of clicks go to results on page one.
 Moving a negative result from position 3 to position 15 dramatically reduces the number of people who will ever see it.